-- If selected for the Finals, a repertory list must be received by Friday, December 20, 2013.
+- Finalists may request changes in repertoire once accepted to the competition, but all changes must be approved by December 20.
 No changes are permitted after that date.
-All repertory submitted in the preliminary round must be included in the list of repertory submitted for the Finals.
+Both selections submitted for adjudication in the preliminary round must be included in the repertoire list for the Finals.
 Finalists will use accompanists provided by the competition.

-- By participating in the competition, finalists grant NOA permission to use video/audio recordings or photographs of their performance for promotional purposes on the NOA website or other forms of publicity.
+- By submitting their application to the competition, applicants grant NOA permission to use their submitted headshots and video/audio recordings or photographs of the competition or winners' recital for promotional purposes on the NOA website or other forms of publicity.